OCFL/extensions/docs/NNNN-hashed-n-tuple-id-layout.md

 2. The digest is encoded as a lower-case hex string.
 3. Starting at the beginning of the digest and working forwards, the digest is divided into `numberOfTuples` tuples each containing `tupleSize` characters.
 4. The tuples are joined, in order, using the filesystem path separator.
-5. The OCFL object identifier is percent-encoded to create the encapsulation directory name (see Encapsulation Directory section above for details).
+5. The OCFL object identifier is percent-encoded to create the encapsulation directory name (see ["Encapsulation Directory"](#encapsulation-directory) section above for details).
 6. The encapsulation directory name is joined to the end of the path.

 ## Examples